 I consider myself new to the bourbon enthusiast's scene, a rookie, as it were.
-I've only been in this game for about one year; however, that one year has been a whirlwind of education and tasting American whiskeys.
-I have purchased over 80 American whiskeys in this short time, and I am not a rich person.
+I've only been in this game for about 2 years; however, that period has been a whirlwind of education and tasting American whiskeys.
+I have purchased over 100 American whiskeys in this short time, and I am not a rich person.

 Initially, my approach was to try as many bourbons as possible to determine what I liked.
 I chose not to try samples because of the 3-taste rule.
 The rule being, never to judge a bourbon unless you've tried it three times from the same bottle and over a period of time.
 So, I ended up purchasing bottles of everything that I wanted to try.

 I was reading discussions about neck pours and letting bourbon "open up."
 Seasoned enthusiasts told me that it would take at least three pours over time to know if I liked it or not.
 This advice is true and should be followed.
 However, in retrospect, buying a new bottle for every bourbon I wanted to taste resulted in a lot of wasted money.
 I was not fond of about 1/3 of the bottles and ended up trading them or leaving them at parties.
 Another 1/3 ended up as expensive mixers.
 Believe me, purchasing a $120 bottle of bourbon, let alone a $120-$200 one, only to find out that you don't like it is not the best feeling.

 What Would I Do Differently?
 Research More.

 If I had to do it all over again, what would I do differently?
 I would not buy bottles of bourbon impromptu.
 I would focus more on researching flavor profiles, using the recommendations of renowned critics, and spending money on those bottles.

 Additionally, it is extremely advantageous to join online bourbon groups.
 Try to find a Facebook group in your state or region where the individuals share tasting notes and information on where to find bourbons, mainly store picks.
 You can save a lot of time and money through these relationships and by sharing samples.

 The Allocated Bourbon Trap